Laboratory Bonds

 Laboratory Debt to Cash Allocation

-As Laboratory follows its natural business cycle, the capital allocation decisions will not magically go away.
+As Laboratory of follows its natural business cycle, the capital allocation decisions will not magically go away.
 Laboratory's decision-makers have to determine if most of the cash flows will be poured back into or reinvested in the business, reserved for other projects beyond operational needs, or paid back to stakeholders and investors.
 Many companies eventually find out that there is only so much market out there to be conquered, and adding the next product or service is only half as profitable per unit as their current endeavors.
 Eventually, the company will reach a point where cash flows are strong, and extra cash is available but not fully utilized.
 In this case, the company may start buying back its stock from the public or issue more dividends.

 The company reports 5.95 B of total liabilities with total debt to equity ratio (D/E) of 0.63, which is normal for its line of buisiness.
 Laboratory has a current ratio of 1.7, which is generally considered normal.
 Debt can assist Laboratory until it has trouble settling it off, either with new capital or with free cash flow.
 So, Laboratory's shareholders could walk away with nothing if the company can't fulfill its legal obligations to repay debt.
 However, a more frequent occurrence is when companies like Laboratory sell additional shares at bargain prices, diluting existing shareholders.
 Debt, in this case, can be an excellent and much better tool for Laboratory to invest in growth at high rates of return.
 When we think about Laboratory's use of debt, we should always consider it together with cash and equity.